 28.3 In exceptional circumstances a student may apply to the Director, Student Services and Engagement to defer the presentation of their testamur to the next scheduled ceremony.
 The next scheduled ceremony will then become the conferral date of that student’s award.
 Deferral cannot be requested beyond the next scheduled graduation ceremony.

 In exceptional circumstances the University may rescind an award that has been conferred.

 The circumstances include, but are not limited to, situations in which:

 (a) an administrative error has resulted in the conferral of an award for which the student was not eligible;

 (b) the student is in breach of a policy of the University where rescission of an award is a valid penalty for such a breach.

 The decision to rescind the conferral of an award is made by Council on the recommendation of the Chairperson of Academic Board.

 30. Grievance with a decision

-A student who is dissatisfied with a decision made on their case under the provisions of these procedures may lodge a complaint or appeal consistent with the Student Complaints and Appeals – Governing Policy and Student Complaints and Appeals – Procedures.
+A student who is dissatisfied with a decision made on their case under the provisions of these procedures request a review consistent with the Student Grievance Resolution – Governing Policy and associated Procedures.